-Man oh man is this post from Juli at Authentic Intimacy good.
+Man oh man is this post about sexuality comes from Juli at Authentic Intimacy good.
 I’ve been spending a lot of time lately writing about a (surprisingly large) segment of Christianity that treats sexuality – ESPECIALLY a woman’s sexuality – as dangerous and problematic.
 Nothing, for men and women, could be further from the truth.
 God created ALL of us, including our sexuality.
 Enjoy! (both the post, and your sex life)

-God cares about your sex life.
+God cares about your sexuality.
 It may seem weird to see the words God and sex in the same sentence.
 Sometimes when I teach women on this topic, they have a visceral reaction to the concept of God knowing about their sex lives.
 Psalm 139 tells us that God is always with us.
 There is nowhere we can go to hide from his presence—not even the bedroom!

 Why is there such a disconnect for a woman to consider that God cares about her sex life?
 When I probe past the initial “That’s just weird!” reaction, I see that most women view sex as earthy, dirty, and shameful—everything that God is not.
 Inviting God into the bedroom seems as absurd as asking a Boston Red Sox fan to dress in a Yankee’s uniform.
 The two seem absolutely incompatible.